LISTEN TO THIS ARTICLE

 The Token Cost Problem Nobody Admits

 Here's the math that keeps forcing this conversation.
 A GPT-4 Turbo API call costs $10 per million input tokens.
 Claude 3.5 Sonnet runs $3 per million.
-Gemini 1.5 Pro charges $3.50.
+Gemini 1.5 Pro charges $1.25 per million (down from $3.50 after an October 2024 price cut).
 Now compare that to running Mistral 7B on your own hardware: after you've paid for the GPU, the marginal cost per inference is electricity and amortized compute.

 For a customer service agent handling 10,000 conversations per day with an average context of 2,000 tokens, you're burning through 20 million tokens daily.
 At GPT-4 pricing, that's $200/day or $73,000/year just on input tokens.
 Scale that to a company processing 100,000 daily conversations and you're at $730,000 annually before you've written a single line of business logic.

-GPT-4 is better.
+The larger model is better.
 That's not up for debate.
-What matters is whether that 21% improvement justifies paying 21x more for tasks where partial accuracy doesn't kill the workflow.
+What matters is whether the accuracy gap justifies paying an order of magnitude more for tasks where partial accuracy doesn't kill the workflow.
 That's the bet agent builders are starting to make.

 Think of it like hiring for your company.
 You could staff your entire support team with senior engineers who solve every problem perfectly.
 Or you could hire junior support reps for routine cases and escalate the weird stuff to seniors.
 Small models are the support reps.
 They'll handle the filing cabinet of standard requests, but when someone asks about that obscure edge case you half-remember from three years ago, you need the senior engineer.